 Resumes may vary in content as well as form, appearance, style and layout.
 It is important to remember that a resume is a personally written document that allows for some individual variation.
 It should present a positive image to the potential employer.
 Highlight your strengths by positioning the most important information related to your objective first and devoting the most space to it.

-Many employers use optical scanners to enter resumes into databases and then electronically search for candidates using identified criteria.
+Many employers use applicant tracking systems to enter resumes into databases and then electronically search for candidates using identified criteria.
 The same basic principles apply to all resumes.
-Everything that makes sense for computer scanners to easily "read" resumes makes sense for human readers, too.
+Everything that makes sense for computer scanners to easily “read” resumes makes sense for human readers, too.
 The simpler your resume, the better.
-Once a computer has selected your resume based on the identified criteria, a human will read it to make the final decision about contacting you for an interview.
+Once a computer has selected your resume based on the identified criteria, a human usually reads it to make the final decision about contacting you for an interview.

 The following checklist is provided to assist you in drafting your resume: